Modern Languages, Literatures, and Cultures

 Obtaining a Secondary Advisor

-Your MLLC advisor will also help you find a selection of language courses that complements the work being done in other majors/minors, as well as help you prepare for study abroad programs.
+An MLLC advisor can help you find a selection of language courses that complements your other work being done at the University, as well as help you prepare for study abroad programs.

 For outside credits to transfer into Butler, you must see the appropriate faculty member to obtain Butler course equivalencies (if any).